Language Scent: Exploring Cross-Language Information Navigation: Formative Study

 \textbf{\Practical{} Factors.} \fixme{Our study also identified aspects of language scent related to the costs and effort required for cross-language interaction within the system or infrastructure.} Currently, participants are often deterred from searching in multiple languages because \pqt{information from different languages are captured in different silos}{P9}, making transitions between them expensive (\textbf{C4 - Inadequate Cross-Language Integration}).
 Part of the problem is that there is currently no \pqt{unified entry point to search for information}{P10} across languages.
 Users therefore need to \pqt{manually add a middle step in between}{P1} where they \pqt{translate and redo [their search] to build up for seeking information in the other silos}{P9}, which can be tedious and time-consuming.
 This finding echoes prior work on query reformulation ~\cite{fuQueryReformulationPatterns2017, fu2018MixedLanguageQueries, albarillo2018InformationCodeSwitchingStudy}.

 Even after successfully obtaining information in their desired language(s), participants found \pqt{processing them [the information] tiring}{P6} because \pqt{there's too much information [...] and a lot of it is redundant and useless}{P2} (\textbf{C5 – Information Overload}).
 The challenge of \pqt{consolidating the information}{P5} went beyond simple summarization and extended to the process of triangulation.
 Participants particularly desired \pqt{seeing the similarities and differences between sources in different languages}{P7} in order to \pqt{make it clear the stance and positionality of each}{P1}.
-This requires extensive back-and-forth conversion and cross-referencing across languages, adding significant effort and compounding the sense of overload.
+This requires extensive back-and-forth conversion and cross-referencing across languages, adding significant effort.